Skip to content

 P.E for Awesome Oaks is a Tuesday or Thursday.

-P.E for Resilient Redwoods is a Wednesday.
+P.E for Resilient Redwoods is a Thursday.

 Your child must come to school in their school uniform and bring their P.E kit in a bag.
 Children will get changed in school just before P.E.
 Children will change in separate gender rooms.
 We also have gender neutral screens available for those children who would prefer more privacy while getting changed.

 For P.E children should wear a white t-shirt, with black shorts/leggings/jogging bottoms with black trainers or pumps for inside.
 Children should not be wearing their own sports wear.
+Please see our school uniform page for information on our required school uniform.